TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-09-stamp-static-analysis-of-templates.md

 +{$meal->getName()}
 ```

 That's it!
-We refresh the website and it works as before:
+We refresh the website, and it works as before:

 ```html
 Potato Salad and Schnitzel